OisinWrites/Rock-Beats-_/README.md

 # Purpose of Site
-- This site is place to play a version of the Rock, Paper, Scissors game
+- This site is a place to play a version of the Rock, Paper, Scissors game.
 - It is expanded to include the variables of Lizard and Spock, created and popularised by
 - the sitcom 'The Big Bang Theory'.
 - The site must be attractive and well laid out.
 - It must have instruction on how the game is played, and a scoring system.

 # Design
-- Colour pallete
+- Colour pallete:
-    I saved this pallete while exploring the colour pallete generating site, "Coolers", and decided to see how to apply it to this project.
+-   I saved this pallete while exploring the colour pallete generating site, "Coolers", and decided to see how to apply it to this project.
     In terms of the significance of the colours, the darker navy is used to signify defeat, and the lighter cream and orange, for victory.